-The call for proposals for Round 11 of the Funded Research Programme is now open.
-We look forward to receiving your proposals for research projects relating to Cambridge English examinations or teaching qualifications.
+The call for proposals for Round 12 of the Funded Research Programme is now open.
+With Cambridge University Press and Cambridge Assessment coming together on August 16th, 2021, as the Cambridge University Press and Assessment, the call for proposals this year includes learning resources in addition to assessment qualifications.
+We look forward to receiving your proposals for research projects relating to Cambridge English examinations, teaching qualifications, and/or learning materials.

 Successful proposals will receive funding of up to GBP 15,000, including institutional overheads.
 Projects will follow the schedule and the duration of each project will be approximately twelve months.

 Proposals relating to the A2 Key for Schools, B1 Preliminary for Schools, and B2 First for Schools and their corresponding preparation materials, offered by Cambridge University Press, namely Complete (Key, Preliminary or First for Schools); Compact (Key, Preliminary or First for Schools).
 Possible topics in this category include:

 - appropriacy and relevance of For Schools exams, and/or Cambridge University Press preparation materials for target candidates;

 - the impact of using exam-specific preparation materials on learners’ performance in the exam;

 - learner progress and achievement of learning objectives.

 2. Criterion-related validity of Linguaskill (General or Business)

 Research relating to this topic should focus on the relationships of Linguaskill test scores with external criteria.
 Possible topics include:

 - The relationship of the test scores to academic performance.